Tyler's tree frog: Ecology and behaviour

 This species inhabits coastal forest and cleared land.
 It is normally found around permanent dams, swamps, and ponds.
 Males call from vegetation around the water body during spring and summer, often after rain.
 The call of this species resembles a short laughing noise, similar to that of the Peron's tree frog, but without a downward inflection.

 As a pet

-It is kept as a pet; in Australia, this animal may be kept in captivity with the appropriate permit.
+In Queensland and New South Wales, this animal may be kept in captivity with the appropriate permit.